Joe Wolf: Early life

+He played college basketball at the University of North Carolina and reached the NCAA Division I men's basketball tournament all four years under coach Dean Smith.
+He earned the Carmichael-Cobb Award as UNC's outstanding defensive player and the Jimmie Dempsey Award as UNC's overall statistical leader as a senior in 1987.
+He was elected ACC First Team and ACC All-Tournament Team.

 Professional career

-He played in the National Basketball Association (NBA).
-He was the 13th overall pick of the 1987 NBA Draft, selected by the Los Angeles Clippers.
-He played college basketball at the University of North Carolina and reached the NCAA tournament all four years under coach Dean Smith.
-He earned the Carmichael-Cobb Award as UNC's outstanding defensive player and the Jimmie Dempsey Award as UNC's overall statistical leader as a senior in 1987.
-Lastly, he was elected ACC First Team and ACC All-Tournament Team.
+Wolf played in the National Basketball Association (NBA).
+He was the 13th overall pick of the 1987 NBA draft, selected by the Los Angeles Clippers.
 He averaged 4.2 points and 3.3 rebounds per game throughout an 11-year professional career.